xprova/bisect-tau/README.md

 using two testbenches to verify that its reset and latching behavior are correct.

-#### Case 1
+##### Case 1

-In the first test, the design is initially reset and then stimulated with non- overlapping high states of `clk` and `d`.
-Its final state must be logic low.
+In the first test, the design is initially reset and then stimulated with non-overlapping high states of `clk` and `d`.
+The final state of the design at the end of this simulation must be logic low.

 ![Example 1](https://cdn.rawgit.com/xprova/bisect-tau/master/figures/example1.svg)

-#### Case 2
+##### Case 2

-Here the design is stimulated with `clk` and `d` signals that have overlapping high states and the design is expected to transition to logic high.
+Here the design is stimulated with `clk` and `d` signals that have overlapping high states.
+The design's final state must be logic low in this test.

 ![Example 2](https://cdn.rawgit.com/xprova/bisect-tau/master/figures/example2.svg)

-### 3. Running Bisection
+#### 3. Running Bisection

 Once the behavior of the design is verified by running the tests above, bisection can be started by running: